 1. Welcome new subscribers.
 When someone gives up their email address, they’re also giving trust.
 The inbox is valuable marketing real estate, even if people don’t always read email campaigns.
 As such, it’s important to show customers that your clients appreciate the gesture.
 Try enabling and customizing a final welcome email to send new subscribers a coupon or free download immediately upon joining the list.
-Or, create an Automation workflow that sends a tailored message, coupon, or offer to new subscribers based on information they provided at signup.
+Or, create a marketing automation workflow that sends a tailored message, coupon, or offer to new subscribers based on information they provided at signup.

 2. Re-engage inactive customers.
 Does your client have customers that made purchases in the past but have since been become inactive?
 Maybe they just need a little extra nudge to come back.
 Create a segment of everyone who hasn’t made a purchase within a specific period of time and send them an email to promote new products in the store, upcoming events, or special subscriber-only sales that are planned for the future.
 You could even offer them a limited-time coupon or discount to encourage them to act quickly.